 There are many types and brands of emollients, ranging from runny lotions to thick ointments.
 The difference between lotions, creams and ointments is the proportion of oil (lipid) to water.
 The lipid content is lowest in lotions, intermediate in creams and highest in ointments.
 The higher the lipid content, the greasier and stickier it feels and the shinier it looks on the skin.
 As a general rule, the higher the lipid content (the more greasy and thick the emollient), the better and longer it works but the messier it is to use.
 See the separate leaflet called Emollients and Eczema Creams for more details.

 The use of petroleum jelly is sometimes recommended to keep the skin hydrated.

 Topical steroids to reduce inflammation

-In severe cases, steroid tablets taken by mouth or given by injection may be needed to treat discoid eczema.
+Very rarely, in severe cases, steroid tablets taken by mouth or given by injection may be needed to treat discoid eczema.

 Treatment of infection